delabassee/java-lab/lab7-record.md

 Person[lastname=Doe, firstname=Jane]
 ```

+💡 Thanks to [JEP 330: Launch Single-File Source-Code Programs](https://openjdk.java.net/jeps/330) introduced in JDK 11, the above 2 commands (`javac TestRecord.java & java TestRecord`) can be combined and simplifed with `java TestRecord.java`

 Do note that the generated implementations can be overridden.
 For example, change the record as follow...

 ```